-OHFA will reserve resources for two new construction housing developments meeting the Agency's threshold, underwriting, and architectural standards.
-The project must have a minimum score of 70% and complete the Community Impact Strategic Initiative narrative in the AHFA to be considered.
-Decisions will be made at the OHFA Board's sole discretion based on staff recommendation, but preference will be given to counties not having received a New Affordability LIHTC reservation in the last five years.
 The project must demonstrate local support from any municipal corporation in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries, including support from their County.
 Additionally, the project must include how it addresses a documented need, description of project's proposed impact on the community, and a connection to workforce demand.
 Letters of support or a resolution are required from the municipal corporation in which the project is proposed to be constructed or that within one-half mile of the project's boundaries.
-Support letters, resolutions and/or any other supporting documentation must be provided under 7.in the Competitive Support Documentation file.
+Support letters, resolutions and/or any other supporting documentation must be provided in the Competitive Support Documentation file.